 4. Lightweight Slippers made with flip flops – video tutorial!

 As a bonus in the PDF pattern, I’ve created a printable ruler to guide your hole poking which is really helpful in achieving the pattern gauge.
 Since the spacing of your the holes on your rubber sole is largely what dictates the gauge, having a guide for poking your holes takes a lot of the guesswork out of this project.
-You can purchase the printable, ad-free version of the Seaside Slip-Ons pattern for $2.75 here.
+You can purchase the printable, ad-free version of the Seaside Slip-Ons pattern here.

 And if you’ve never crocheted shoes with rubber soles before, you might like to check out my Crocheting With Flip Flops FAQs page which probably answers a lot of questions you’ve got!